jessicahattig/Pizza-parlor/README.md

 ## Tests
 Describe: Pizza()

-Test: "It should return a Pizza object with two properties for toppings and size"
+Test: "It should return a Pizza object with two properties for toppings and size."
 Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
 Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }

+Describe: Cost()
+Test: "It should return the cost of the pizza depending which object properties are selected." code const pizzaCost = myPizza (["anchovies", "pineapple"], "medium");
+Expected output: Cost { toppings: ["$2", "$2"], size: "$10"}

 ## Known Bugs